1,000,000 digits of π, φ, e and ASN.

 Numerology is bogus, but art based on numbers has a beautiful random quality.

 Below are more images by Cristian Ilies Vasile, where dots are used to represent the adjacency between digits.
-Each digit 0-9 is represented by a colored segment.
-Dots assigned to a segment represent digits that follow the digit represented by the segment.
-The position of the dot is roughly the position within the number that the digit appears.
+As in the image above, each digit 0-9 is represented by a colored segment.
+For each digit sequence ij, a dot is placed on ith's segment at the position of i colored by j.

 When the digits of π, e and φ are aligned, positions at which the three numbers have the same digit yield the accidental similarity number (ASN).
 Below is a dot plot of the transition of the ASN.